Maternal and Child Health Division

 Asthma episodes can be triggered by a variety of factors including pollen, smoke, mold, animals, cockroaches, dust, weather, exercise, infections, emotions, strong smells, etc. Over 80% of those with asthma also have allergies.
 Treatment for asthma includes avoiding the factors that can start an attack and taking medication to control the inflammation in the airways.

 The Independence Health Department takes an active role in working with children and adults with asthma.
-Children in the Independence, Blue Springs and Fort Osage school district are presented the American Lung Association's Open Airways program and the Allergy and Asthma Foundation's Power Breathing program.
-These programs help the students understand their asthma and learn to take charge of their asthma.
+Children in the Independence School District are presented the American Lung Association's Open Airways program and the Allergy and Asthma Foundation's.
+This program helps the students understand their asthma and learn to take charge of their asthma.
 Classes are also presented to adults, bus drivers, childcare workers, teachers, after-school workers and caretakers.

 For more information on Maternal Child Health activities, call 325-7185.